ruxartic/zen-anime-dl/README.md

 </div>

-`zen-dl.sh` is a powerful command-line tool written in Bash to download anime series and episodes directly from a [Zen API](https://github.com/PacaHat/zen-api) instance.
+`zen-dl.sh` is a command-line tool written in Bash to download anime series and episodes directly from a [Zen API](https://github.com/PacaHat/zen-api) instance.
 It offers features like anime searching, flexible episode selection, resolution preference, server choice, and subtitle management.

 > [!NOTE]
 > This script is designed to work with a running instance of the Zen API.
 Ensure you have access to such an instance before using this script.
 See the [Configuration](#️-configuration) section for details on setting the API URL.